derricw/asciisciit/README.md

 ## TODO:

 1. Color
-1. gifv and other file types
+1. webm and other file types
+1. python3